It's time to start making a plan for your education

 Merit-based scholarships are awarded at the time of admission without consideration of financial need.
-But other scholarships are available.
-Check out our scholarship tip sheet as well as other scholarship opportunities that require separate applications.
+There are other awards available though, so look at our scholarship tip sheet and the other scholarship opportunities that require separate applications.

 2. Submit your FAFSA

-One of the first steps toward being considered for financial aid—whether it's federal student loans, grants, Loyola scholarships, etc.—is to complete the Free Application for Federal Student Aid, or FAFSA.
-The FAFSA is available online at fafsa.ed.gov.
+Whether it's federal student loans, grants, or Loyola scholarships, one of the first steps toward being considered for financial aid is to complete the Free Application for Federal Student Aid or FAFSA.
+The form is available online at fafsa.ed.gov.

-You should submit a FAFSA as soon as possible in the same calendar year as you plan to start college, and no later than June 30 of the following year.
-So to start college in Fall 2017, you can submit your FAFSA as early as October 1, 2016 and as late as June 30, 2017.
-However, Loyola strongly encourages you to submit your application prior to March 1* to receive priority consideration of institutional aid.
+You should submit a FAFSA as soon as possible in the same calendar year as you plan to start college, but you should submit it no later than June 30 of the following year.
+So to start college in Fall 2018, you can submit your FAFSA as early as October 1, 2017, and as late as June 30, 2018.
+However, Loyola strongly encourages you to submit your application prior to March 1* to receive priority consideration for institutional aid.

 The FAFSA will ask for a school code.
-Loyola's school code is 001710.
+Loyola's code is 001710.

 3. Student Aid Report

 Shortly after submitting your FAFSA, you will receive a Student Aid Report.
-It is your opportunity to review and correct the information the federal government will use to determine your financial aid award.
-Please review the Student Aid Report carefully.
+This is your opportunity to review and correct the information the federal government will use to determine your financial aid award.
+Please review it carefully.

 Student Aid Reports are available online to those who submit an email address in their application.
-The Student Aid Report may say that you've been selected for verification.
-If that's the case, you may be asked for additional information.
+The report could say that you've been selected for verification.
+If that's the case, you will be asked for additional information.
+Continue reading for more about what you'll need to do.

 4. Determining your need